-In the U.S., Trikafta is approved for use in anyone over the age of 12 with one copy of the F508del mutation, regardless of their second mutation.
-In Canada, that would represent approximately 66% of people with cystic fibrosis.
-The hope is that it will also be indicated for younger children if the necessary clinical trials prove it safe and effective in this age group – meaning that it could potentially benefit 90% of people living with CF in Canada.
+The hope is that it will also be indicated for younger children if the necessary clinical trials prove it safe and effective in this age group – meaning that it could one day potentially benefit 90% of people living with CF in Canada.

-Is Trikafta more effective than existing cystic fibrosis medications?
+Is Trikafta more effective than existing cystic fibrosis gene modulator therapies?

 Yes, and significantly so.
-In clinical trials of the triple combination therapy, people with two copies of the F508del mutation had a 10% increase in lung function compared to treatment with Symdeko (that already provides a 4% increase over baseline), and people with a single copy of F508del had more than a 14% increase in lung function compared to treatment with the placebo.
 On average, Trikafta use leads to a 14% increase in lung function over the untreated baseline.
+In clinical trials of the triple combination therapy, people with two copies of the F508del mutation had a 10% increase in lung function on average compared to treatment with Symdeko (that already provides a 4% increase over baseline), and people with a single copy of F508del had, on average, more than a 14% increase in lung function compared to treatment with the placebo.

 How much does it cost?

-Cystic Fibrosis Canada is advocating strongly for a drug pricing system that enables faster access to Trikafta, and broader, less restrictive access to other cystic fibrosis treatments.
+Cystic Fibrosis Canada is advocating strongly for a drug pricing system that enables faster access to CF medicines and expedited negotiations for access to Trikafta.
 Find out more about our advocacy work and how you can help.